ozendelait/rvc_devkit/segmentation/README.md

    export RVC_TEST_SET_COLLECT_TYPE=copy_files
 ```

-Your results can be split and remapped using the common/remap_coco.py script
+Your results can be split and remapped using the common/remap_coco.py script.

 The submission format is the COCO panoptic results format: https://cocodataset.org/#format-results

 Submit the zipped panoptic submission to each individual leaderboard: